Snippets: The Ultimate Foodie Guide to Katong | The Best Restaurants and Cafes in East Coast and Joo Chiat Neighbourhood

 Katong, Singapore – Mention Katong and most Singaporeans will agree that it is a foodie’s paradise.
 Aside from heritage museums and historical peranakan influences, there is a very good mix of cafes, coffeeshops, eateries and restaurants serving good local and international cuisine.
 Thinking of what and where to eat in Katong?
-From affordable Delicious Boneless Chicken Rice to every ice cream lover’s Birds Of Paradise to artisanal bakery and restaurant Firebake, here is our curated list of the best food options in the Katong enclave.
+From affordable Delicious Boneless Chicken Rice to every ice cream lover’s Birds Of Paradise, here is our curated list of the best food options in the Katong enclave.
 This list is definitely not exhaustive which we will update it along the way as we continue to suss out new discoveries but meanwhile, feel free to leave us a comment if there are any compelling ones which we have missed out by chance.

 Delicious Boneless Chicken Rice